Select Page

 Generate your barcodes

 You have two main options when it comes to setting up your small business items with barcodes.
-You can either make your own barcodes using a barcode font (or web service like the one from ID Automation) or buy existing barcodes from a universal database such as UPCs.
+You can make your own barcodes using a barcode font (or web service like the one from ID Automation) or buy barcodes from a universal database such as UPCs.

 Get yourself a barcode scanner